khulnasoft-lab/design.khulnasoft.com/contents/components/buttons.md

 ### Dropdown

 Dropbown buttons trigger menus of options which can be either actions or input values.

 See [dropdowns](/components/dropdowns) for more information.

-Todo: Add live component block with code example

 #### Split dropdown